foremast/foremast/_docs/configuration_files/application_json.rst

 ``certificate``
 ***************

 Name of SSL certification for ELB.
-SSL certificate must be uploaded to AWS first
+SSL certificate must be uploaded to AWS first.

     | *Type*: string
     | *Default*: Null